If you're looking for an overview on the basics, here's a general overview on customer journey management.

 Smaply acts as your central repository for all your journey maps.
 A journey map repository allows you to organize all your journey maps and make it clear and accessible for yourself and your team.
 This is a crucial step towards using journey maps as a visual management tool and organizing all projects that impact experiences throughout the organization.

-Imagine you would need to define the map levels you need to successfully drive from one city to another.
-You’ll need more than one map: You’ll need a high-level map showing you the highways from one country to another.
+Imagine you need to define the map levels to successfully drive from one city to another.
+You’ll need more than one map: You may need a high-level map showing you the highways from one country to another.
 You might need regional maps to switch between highways.
 And you’ll need a city map to find the street you’re looking for.

-For journey maps, this is true as well.
+This is the same for journey maps.
 You’ll need various zoom levels depending on your high-level experience.
-Often, the high-level map is your customer life-cycle.
-You can then zoom into every step and link a particular journey showing this step in more detail – all the way until you could visualize even micro-interactions.
+Often, the highest level map is your customer life-cycle.
+You can then zoom into every step and link a particular journey showing this step in more detail, and you can continue to zoom in all the way to the micro-interaction level.

 How to create zoom levels